 - You want to use clean mushrooms here.
 If, for any reason you suspect your morels are especially sandy, rehydrate them in a larger volume of water so that you can swish them vigorously to remove grit.

-- When the dried morels are hydrated, squeeze them dry, save the liquid for making a pan sauce or adding to a soup, some other purpose, or discard.
+- When the dried morels are hydrated, squeeze them dry, save the liquid for making a pan sauce or adding to a soup.
+You can also reduce the liquid to a syrup, and then add the butter to it, just make sure there's no grit.

 - Trim the ends of the mushrooms to clean them up a bit and make for a pretty presentation (optional).